 50 Meaningful Sympathy Messages for Coworkers

-Your job environment can often be a delicate place to navigate in ordinary circumstances.
-When a coworker dies, or is grieving the loss of a loved one, it can be doubly difficult to know what to say and do.
+The work environment can often be a delicate place to navigate in ordinary circumstances.
+When a coworker dies, or when a colleague is grieving the loss of a loved one, it can be doubly difficult to know what to say and do.
+Writing a heartfelt condolence message for coworkers, and knowing how to keep a short condolence message professional, is paramount.

-How do you properly express sympathy in the workplace?
-Here are some helpful condolence messages to use when dealing with grief and loss in the professional domain of clients, bosses, employees, and colleagues.
+Whether you choose to do so through a handwritten note, sympathy card, or a work email, here are some helpful condolence messages to use when dealing with grief and loss in the professional domain of clients, bosses, employees, and colleagues.

 Short Condolences to a Grieving Coworker